oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 Note: if you run into 'connection reset' error, [check out this documentation piece on pika](https://pika.readthedocs.io/en/stable/examples/heartbeat_and_blocked_timeouts.html) which adds some parameters to the pika ConnectionParameters object to ensure well-behaved connections.

-And, every time we consume a message from the queue, we predict the outcome using our AutoGluon model, by calling **process_and_predict**:
+Every time we consume a message from the queue, we predict the outcome using our AutoGluon model, by calling **process_and_predict**:

 ```python
 def process_and_predict(input):